krmnino/ZHLASMDisassembler/README.md

 # ZHLASMDisassembler

-This project implements a Z High-Level Assembly language disassembler in C. It is capable of reading an assembly source file and generate the binary version of the instructions within it.
+This project implements a Z High-Level Assembly language disassembler in C based on IBM's z/Architecture [Principles of Operation](https://www.ibm.com/docs/en/module_1678991624569/pdf/SA22-7832-13.pdf?cp=SSFC5Y) publication.
+It is capable of reading an assembly source file and generate the binary version of the instructions within it.
 Conversely, it can read a binary file or ASCII hexadecimal textfile, and generate the source assembly language version of it.
 Additionally, it can generate a detailed output of each instruction processed, whether it is from assembling or disassembling the input instruction stream.

 ## Repository Structure